cobir13/MTG-Walls-AI/readme.txt

         effects if they are ever added.
     - Layers don't exist.
 Effects are applied in timestamp order, with the newer effects applying on top of earlier effects.
+    - "Until end of turn" effects wear off at the beginning of the next cleanup step.
+This can potentially do strange things if you manage to get priority in the cleanup step or if you had an "until end of turn" effect which would relevantly affect you discarding cards.

 Notes on actually-correct things: